 The Blue Room Theatre is an inclusive venue committed to the sharing of stories and the breaking of boundaries for artists and audiences alike.
 We strongly encourage applications from and engaging artists who identify as Culturally and Linguistically Diverse, Aboriginal or Torres Strait Islander, and artists with a disability.

-The information and application pack for the 2020 Development Season application round to program remaining slots in 2021, detailing the season offer and selection criteria, will be released when applications open on 14 August 2019.
+The information and application pack for the 2021 Development Season application round to program remaining slots in 2021, detailing the season offer and selection criteria, will be released when applications open the week of 7 September.